Latest Modified on: May 21st, 2021

 Labrador retrievers are now one of the most common house pets in the world.
 However, they were first raised as working dogs in Newfoundland and Labrador, a Canadian province near the Atlantic.
 Distantly related to the water dogs in Newfoundland, the Labradors were distinct due to their black, smooth coats and smaller size.
-Fishers soon became aware of the dogs’ ability to grab lines and nets in the water and bring it back to the shore.
+Fishers soon became aware of the dogs’ ability to grab lines and nets in the water and bring them back to the shore.
 Labradors have affection and loveable energy.

 Generally, Labradors offer far more advantages than mishaps.
 They will do more than return a favor as long as you are willing to spend some time with the new addition to your family and make sure they feel safe and loved.
 One thing for sure; they are offering loyalty, which creates a bond like no other.